ljbuturovic/llm-history-search/README.md

   (conversations are automatically captured in the background and stored in Chrome local storage on your disk)

-- Point Chrome to conversai.us and search your conversations by keyword
+- Point Chrome to [conversai.us](https://conversai.us) and search your conversations by keywords

 # Important Notes